-In KS1/EYFS a Cloud System is in place- Clear skies, partly cloudy (official warning), cloudy (yellow card), stormy (red card).
+In KS1/EYFS, a Cloud System is in place- Clear skies, partly cloudy (official warning), cloudy (yellow card), stormy (red card).
 This is displayed for all children to see.
 Children start each day on clear skies.
-All red and yellow cards are logged.
+All red (stormy) and yellow (cloudy) cards are logged.

-In KS2 a Consequence colours system is used.
+In KS2, a Consequence colours system is used.
 Children start each day and half day session on green.
-If children do not display the desired behaviour children will move to white (official warning) and if the behaviour persists they will move to Yellow and they will be issued with a yellow card.
-If this persists further, the child will move to Red and a red card will be issued.
-This results in a playtime detention and letter home.
-All red and yellow cards are logged.
+If children do not display the desired behaviour, children will be given a 'polite reminder' and if the behaviour continues they will be given a 'verbal warning'.
+Class teachers will record who gets a 'verbal warning' in the class file.
+If this persists further, the child will be given a 'Yellow Card' (a final warning).
+If this persists even further, the child will be issued with a 'Red Card'.
+This results in a playtime detention (Reflection Time) and a letter/text is sent home.
+Children are encouraged to reflect on their behaviour and to discuss actions for future.
+All red and yellow cards are logged in the class file.